heste023/github.io/_posts/2024-06-08-how-we-should-analyze-student-retention-problems.md

 Next, we need to try and *recover the known values of our simulation*.
 There are thousands of open-source packages that we could use in R and Python for building a statistical model (and this is probably the most common way to do research today).
 One of the only ways to validate that the statistical model is working as expected is to create datasets where the values are known and recover those values with the model.

-For this exercise, I'll use ```quap``` from the rethinking package in R to try and recover the values within the simulation; we want to verify that our beta value, $\beta$ , is around 0.5 and sigma value, $\sigma$, is around 5 .
+For this exercise, I'll use ```quap``` from the rethinking package in R to try and recover the values within the simulation; we want to verify that our beta value, \beta$ , is around 0.5 and sigma value, $\sigma$, is around 5 .
 Here's the code for that:

 ```
 m <- quap(